 PPCS Collaboration at the Intersection of Art and Mental Health

 About 30% of people who are chronically homeless deal with mental health challenges.
-A significant number of people in the general population are effected by similar challenges and choices.
-All of us can benefit from recognizing the stigma it carries associated with diagnosis, treatment, and ongoing care in the community.
-Neuro Blooms makes space for these difficult conversations and promotes understanding of the challenges of mental health treatment and the unique contributions of neurodiverse people.
+Of our residents at Garfield Place and Labre Center, 100% struggle with these challenges.
+Everyone can benefit from learning about the stigma attached to mental illness and become more familiar with diagnoses, treatment, and ongoing care in the community.
+Neuro Blooms makes space for these difficult conversations and promotes understanding of the challenges of the unique contributions of neurodiverse people to our society.